Vitis Accelerator Flow¶

 PetaLinux BSP Alignment¶

 The SOM Starter Linux image is generated using the corresponding SOM variant multi-carrier card PetaLinux board support package (BSP).
-Developers creating applications on the Starter Kit are recommended to use this BSP as a baseline for their application development as it ensures kernel, Yocto project libraries, and baseline configuration alignment.
+If creating applications on the Starter Kit, it is recommended that you use this BSP as a baseline for your application development as it ensures kernel, Yocto project libraries, and baseline configuration alignment.
 The multi-carrier card BSP defines a minimalistic BSP that has the primary function of providing an application-agnostic operating system, and can be updated and configured dynamically at runtime.

-Step 2 - Obtain Platform files and .dtbo files¶
+Step 2: Obtain the Platform Files and .dtbo Files¶

-Developers will need to first decide on which Kria Starter Kit Vitis platform to develop on.
-The list of platforms can be found in KV260 Creating a Vitis Platform, which also contains a tutorial to generate Platform files (including .xpfm, .xsa files) from the released reference designs.
+First, decide which Kria Starter Kit Vitis platform to develop on.
+The list of platforms can be found in KV260 Creating a Vitis Platform, which also contains a tutorial to generate the platform files (including .xpfm, .xsa files) from the released reference designs.

-Note that while KR260 and KD240 example project has Vivado projects in Kria Vitis Platform repository that has Vitis platform hooks, they have not been validated to be used as Vitis platforms.
+NOTE: While the KR260 and KD240 example project has Vivado projects in the Kria Vitis Platform repository that have Vitis platform hooks, they have not been validated to be used as Vitis platforms.

-Applications and their corresponding platforms are listed in the table below
+Applications and their corresponding platforms are listed in the following table:

 Application | Platform |